ianw1974/zimbra-build-scripts/README.md

 The following scripts are for use with Zimbra's Github repository: https://github.com/zimbra/zm-build

-The script basically installs all the required dependencies you need for building Zimbra for the following distributions:
+The scripts created here are based on the zm-build documentation, and are to help make things much easier for you.
+The scripts automatically detects your distribution, installs dependencies, and builds Zimbra without you having to do anything else manually.
+So far it's supports the distributions below:

-* CentOS 7/8
+* CentOS 7/8 (CentOS 8 not completely finished yet - need to fix an issue here first with build process)
 * Ubuntu 16.04/18.04

-and with a pre-configured ```config.build``` it will build ```Zimbra 9.0.0 OSE/FOSS```
+There is also a pre-configured ```config.build``` which will build ```Zimbra 9.0.0 OSE/FOSS```

 For future Zimbra 9.x releases, all that will be required is to adapt the contents of ```config.build``` with the appropriate version numbers: